demisto/content/Packs/CommonScripts/Scripts/ParseEmailFilesV2/README.md

 | Email.AttachmentsData.FilePath | the location of the attachment, on the XSOAR server | String |
 | Email.AttachmentNames | The list of attachment names in the email | string |
 | Email.Format | The format of the email if available | string |

+#### Notes
+Be aware, we handle EML and MSG parsing when the email contains HTML differently, if it's an EML and it has the ***content-type*** of ***text/html*** the content of the body will be stored in the html field.
+In case it's an MSG we will store the text inside the HTML in the text field and the HTML in the html field.